ProtoSenso/web/README.md

 > node -v
 > npm -v

  This should display the correct version of node and npm

+####Installation of solution

 Open command window of the solution